LoadStar822/Chimera/README.md

 ### Profiling Output

-Chimera’s `profile` function generates a detailed taxonomic profile at various levels (e.g., superkingdom, clade, phylum, class, order, family, genus, species).
+Chimera’s `profile` function consumes `ChimeraEvidence.tsv`, not the final per-read labels in `ChimeraClassify.tsv`.
+This keeps read-level primary labels and sample-level abundance evidence as separate outputs.
+The generated profile reports taxonomic abundance at various levels (e.g., superkingdom, clade, phylum, class, order, family, genus, species).
 The output includes the count, relative abundance, Shannon index, and Simpson index for each taxonomic level.
-The output is presented in a tabular format, making it easy to interpret and analyze.

 **Output format:**
 The output is divided by taxonomic levels, and each section contains the following columns: